outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - has decreasing change rate at first that reaches zero, then has increasing change rate until it reaches height y = 0
           - has similar or equal decreasing/increasing change rate change rates (the parabola is roughly or exactly symmetric)
         - so we can infer that x^2 is an adjacent operation of x that can be used as a standard structure to adjust with adjacent operations (like shifts/scaling/inversion) and known required variables like propulsion force (ignoring interference structures)

-        - the 'meaning' of the parabola is that:
+    - the 'meaning' of the parabola does not have 'physical' system definitions, but it has interface definitions (such as 'structural' or 'change' interactions) in that:

       - an initial change type ('propulsion force' & 'direction of movement') changes at a decreasing change rate until its change rate is zero (peak), then changes at an increasing change rate until its output variable ('height') is zero, creating a 'symmetry' at its peak
         - the initial change type component (the 'propulsion force') has limited power in response to its interaction with another change type ('gravity') that is stronger, because when the propulsion force distorts a component of an object's state (height), gravity can force it back into one component of its original state (height), in a system with a lack of interference structures
         - the constant multiplier of x^2 and x^2 represent the relative strength of the opposing force of the initial force
           - the constant multiplier represents the ratio of relative strength (degree of relative strength)
           - the x^2 term represents the fact that no matter how hard the ball is thrown (the parameters of the propulsion force), gravity can overpower it every time (higher absolute relative strength)
+        - there are no limits or other structures preventing these change types, the coordination of these change type components, or their interactions in the system
+        - this is a common standard interaction structure partly bc it can be generated with adjacent transforms of the input x, and adjacent operations are more common
+        - given that its a common structure, the system where this structure occurs must have two opposing interaction forces
+        - constant change is less common than exponential change, because most of the time, constant change requires a very simple closed system, and that is a very rare condition in the 'physical' system (physical reality, created by the lack of structures preventing a system where interfaces are allowed to interact as is useful for other interface structure interactions), and conditions enabling other possible generators of constant change are even rarer)
+          - given the complexity of systems (with many variables, many possible neutralizing/interference & opposing structures, many limits & requirements, many structures that can store energy, many possible interactions given lack of limits enforcing non-interaction, etc), more complex change types are more probable

-          - other meanings include other variables like:
+      - contextual meanings can include other change types when applied to the contextual host system (the 'physical' system), including variables like:
         - substitute variables of gravity (the input 'mass of host object' leading to the output of the 'gravitational force' leading to the observed change rates applied to the thrown object's position in relation to the host object (planet))
-            - the system where these variables can interact in this way ('standard physics model')
+        - the system where these variables can interact in this way ('standard physics model where change occurs over time')
+        - the change type interactions & components indicated in the parabola are unlikely to retain their simplicity in a physical system where assumptions like 'lack of interference structures' are not enforced, but it can be used as a standard/base solution to start applying transforms to in order to fit actual data & detect relevant interference structures in place

+      - the 'gravity' variable isnt specified in the original variables (x,y values) of the data set, but can be inferred by the slowing change rate on the upward slope
+        - meaning: some 'structure' is 'interfering' with an 'increase in upward change' and 'constant upward change', which 'opposes' the 'initial change type' of 'upward change'

   - add to stats
     - give example of visualizing the stats object connections in a stat insight rule